miguel-negrao/Cluster/README.md

 License
 -------

-ImmLib is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+Cluster is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
 See [COPYING](COPYING) for the license text.